TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/datetime.rst

 .. c:function:: int PyDateTime_GET_MONTH(PyDateTime_Date *o)

-   Return the month, as an int from 1 through 12.
+   Return the month, as an int kutoka 1 through 12.

 .. c:function:: int PyDateTime_GET_DAY(PyDateTime_Date *o)

-   Return the day, as an int from 1 through 31.
+   Return the day, as an int kutoka 1 through 31.

-Macros to extract fields from datetime objects.
+Macros to extract fields kutoka datetime objects.
 The argument must be an instance of :c:data:`PyDateTime_DateTime`, including subclasses.
 The argument must not be *NULL*, and the type is not checked:

 .. c:function:: int PyDateTime_DATE_GET_HOUR(PyDateTime_DateTime *o)

-   Return the hour, as an int from 0 through 23.
+   Return the hour, as an int kutoka 0 through 23.

 .. c:function:: int PyDateTime_DATE_GET_MINUTE(PyDateTime_DateTime *o)

-   Return the minute, as an int from 0 through 59.
+   Return the minute, as an int kutoka 0 through 59.

 .. c:function:: int PyDateTime_DATE_GET_SECOND(PyDateTime_DateTime *o)

-   Return the second, as an int from 0 through 59.
+   Return the second, as an int kutoka 0 through 59.

 .. c:function:: int PyDateTime_DATE_GET_MICROSECOND(PyDateTime_DateTime *o)

-   Return the microsecond, as an int from 0 through 999999.
+   Return the microsecond, as an int kutoka 0 through 999999.

-Macros to extract fields from time objects.
+Macros to extract fields kutoka time objects.
 The argument must be an instance of :c:data:`PyDateTime_Time`, including subclasses.
 The argument must not be *NULL*, and the type is not checked:

 .. c:function:: int PyDateTime_TIME_GET_HOUR(PyDateTime_Time *o)

-   Return the hour, as an int from 0 through 23.
+   Return the hour, as an int kutoka 0 through 23.

 .. c:function:: int PyDateTime_TIME_GET_MINUTE(PyDateTime_Time *o)

-   Return the minute, as an int from 0 through 59.
+   Return the minute, as an int kutoka 0 through 59.

 .. c:function:: int PyDateTime_TIME_GET_SECOND(PyDateTime_Time *o)

-   Return the second, as an int from 0 through 59.
+   Return the second, as an int kutoka 0 through 59.

 .. c:function:: int PyDateTime_TIME_GET_MICROSECOND(PyDateTime_Time *o)

-   Return the microsecond, as an int from 0 through 999999.
+   Return the microsecond, as an int kutoka 0 through 999999.

-Macros to extract fields from time delta objects.
+Macros to extract fields kutoka time delta objects.
 The argument must be an instance of :c:data:`PyDateTime_Delta`, including subclasses.
 The argument must not be *NULL*, and the type is not checked:

 .. c:function:: int PyDateTime_DELTA_GET_DAYS(PyDateTime_Delta *o)

-   Return the number of days, as an int from -999999999 to 999999999.
+   Return the number of days, as an int kutoka -999999999 to 999999999.

    .. versionadded:: 3.3

 .. c:function:: int PyDateTime_DELTA_GET_SECONDS(PyDateTime_Delta *o)

-   Return the number of seconds, as an int from 0 through 86399.
+   Return the number of seconds, as an int kutoka 0 through 86399.

    .. versionadded:: 3.3

 .. c:function:: int PyDateTime_DELTA_GET_MICROSECONDS(PyDateTime_Delta *o)

-   Return the number of microseconds, as an int from 0 through 999999.
+   Return the number of microseconds, as an int kutoka 0 through 999999.

    .. versionadded:: 3.3